machinekit/machinekit-docs/docs/building-from-source.md

 If ```sudo``` is not present (simple test: try to invoke it) then you need to perform an additional step:

-    su
+    su -c "apt-get install sudo"
-    apt-get install sudo
-    exit

-To give yourself all sudo privileges (which is overkill, by the way),
+To give yourself all sudo privileges (which is overkill, by the way):

-    su
-    adduser <your username> sudo
+    su -c "adduser <your username> sudo"

-    exit
+where the entire string \<your username> should be replaced by your username.

 Log out of the system, then log in again as the chosen user to pick up the new privileges.